sunnymoon/presentation_linkare_day/readme.md

 So you can start by executing
 eval $(./crc-linux/crc oc-env)
-oc  -u developer https://api.crc.testing:6443 (password is "developer")
+oc login -u developer https://api.crc.testing:6443 (password is "developer")

 Which will show you something like